kaigorod/nirdjs/README.md

 ## Atoms stay protected

-Notice that `counterCharm` is not exported directly.
+Notice that `counterAtom` is not exported directly.
 This way we avoid un-expected direct modifications of the atom we created.

 Instead, we create and expose micro-API to interact with the particle.